jmarkman/sf5-grind-to-diamond/src/content/writing/datasetandtech.md

+## Introduction

+This is going to be a technical-ish discussion of how I collected and coalesed the data for this site as well as some minor technical talk.
+I used several libraries I plan to write CAHNTENT for on my non-gamer blog since it was kinda awkward to pick some of them up and integrate them together.

+If you understand what programming languages are and how they work, you might be a little interested in my process below.

 ## Organization

 I organized my games in an Excel workbook and made sheets for each date I played an extended session of ranked matchmaking.
 I refer to these as "Ranked Sessions" in the domain of this project.
 Each Ranked Session tracks: